Women in Finland

-Women in Finland enjoy a "high degree of equality" and "traditional courtesy" among men.
+Women in Finland has a strong overall history of promoting gender equality.
 In 1906, the women of Finland became the first women in Europe to be granted the right to vote.
-There are many women in Finland who hold prominent positions in Finnish society, in the academics, in the field of business, and in the government of Finland.
-An example of powerful women in Finnish politics is Tarja Halonen, who became the first female president of the country (she was Foreign Minister of Finland before becoming president).
+That year, Finland also became the first country to grant women the right to run for office.
+Many women in Finland hold prominent positions in Finnish society, in the academics, in the field of business, and in the government of Finland.
+As of 2024, 47% of the members of the Finnish Parliament were women, and 60% of government ministers — the highest rate of political engagement in the European Union.
+Tarja Halonenbecame the first female president of the country after serving as Foreign Minister of Finland.

 In religion, where most of the Finnish people are members of the Evangelical Lutheran Church of Finland (the other major Christian denomination in Finland is the Eastern Orthodox Church), women can be ordained as priests.

 In terms of finance, Finnish women have been described as "usually independent financially".
 The Telegraph wrote in 2006:

 Finnish women are much more outgoing and approachable than the men and often command three or four languages.
 Their position in society and business is well-respected and superior to that of women in most other cultures.